Jul 11, 2025

 The course explores the nature of counseling and its relationships to theoretical concepts.
 The course also teaches fundamental counseling skills such as relationship building, basic assessment, goal setting, selection of interventions, and evaluation of client outcomes.

-Attribute Code GCAT, GRAD
+Course Attributes: GCAT, GRAD

-• COUN 26524 - Assessment And Appraisal Procedures In Counseling In Educational Settings
+• COUN 26524 - Assessment and Appraisal Procedures in Counseling in Educational Settings

 Credits: 3